Surfshark vs CyberGhost: an extensive comparison guide

 *Some Surfshark locations are virtual-only and don’t have a physical location.

-Despite Surfshark offering fewer servers, it’s an industry leader regarding global connectivity options.
-It’s also worth noting that Surfshark features more server locations.
-This means you’re less likely to experience an overcrowded server and can easily switch to an alternative option if your speeds drop.
+It’s worth noting that Surfshark features more server locations — you can easily switch to an alternative option if your speed drops.

-What’s more, Surfshark offers a plethora of static IP addresses and dedicated IPs to choose from.
-Instead of your IP address flicking around different servers, you will read as a stationary device.
-Therefore, you’re less likely to jump through captcha hurdles or similar security protocols.
+Moreover, Surfshark offers a plethora of static IP addresses and a dedicated IP for an additional price.
+Both work similarly — instead of your IP address changing every time you connect to a different server, it will remain the same.
+Therefore, you’re less likely to see many CAPCTHAs.
 The trade-off could be a slower connection.

 Server speeds

 We ran a few speed tests to find out which VPN provider offers the best speed and reliability.
-But first, we checked our speeds without a VPN engaged to establish our baseline:
+First, we checked our internet speed without a VPN engaged to establish a baseline:

 • Ping (ms): 2